 Bouke: Constantijn, since 2016 you have been the standard bearer of Techleap, formerly Startup Delta.
 It acts as a centre of expertise and contributes with its programmes to help startups and scale-ups gain faster access to knowledge, capital and connections.
 What have you achieved in recent years?

 Constantijn: "When we started, one of our goals was to make the Netherlands the strongest ecosystem for young companies in Europe.
 We succeeded in doing that.
 The biggest gap we closed was capital.
 There is now much more venture capital available in the Netherlands.
-In 2019, Dutch tech startups raised a total of about €750 million in venture capital investments; by 2021, that figure was €5.6 billion.
+In 2019, Dutch tech startups raised about €750 million in venture capital; by 2021, that figure had grown to €5.6 billion.
 This is a great development, to which we have contributed by connecting startups with investors faster."

 The Netherlands has relatively many startups.
-Why is it that we have proportionally far fewer scale-ups compared to other countries?
+Why do we have proportionally fewer scale-ups compared to other countries?

-"This is very simple: Dutch startups do not raise enough capital; too little is invested in the scale-up phase.
-As a result, most startups don't get the chance to scale up.
-In many other countries, they dare to think big: scale up, conquer markets, internationalise.
-But in the Netherlands we tend to think too small, growing with the brakes on; reaching the break-even point is a goal in itself.
-That makes Dutch startups less attractive for funds to invest in.
-In America, angel investors are a common phenomenon, wealthy people who invest their own money in startups.
-That is not really part of the Dutch ecosystem yet.
-Another bottleneck for us is attracting talent.
-In particular for startups, which aren’t in a position to offer top salaries yet, attracting the right talent is a huge challenge."
+"This is quite simple: Dutch startups do not raise enough capital; too little is invested in the scale-up phase.
+As a result, most startups do not get the chance to scale up.
+In many other countries, there is more ambition: scale up, conquer markets and internationalise.
+In the Netherlands, we tend to think too small and focus on break-even as a goal in itself.
+That makes startups less attractive for investors.
+In the United States, angel investors are much more common.
+That is not yet fully part of the Dutch ecosystem.
+Another bottleneck is attracting talent.
+Especially for startups, which often cannot offer top salaries, attracting the right talent remains a challenge."

 Why is it so important to invest in startups?

-"Startups are essential for many societal challenges in, for example, healthcare, climate and energy.
-The Dutch startup ecosystem has huge growth potential.
-If we invest more in this now, as presented in our State of Dutch Tech 2023 report, this could generate an extra €250 to €400 billion for the Dutch treasury in 2030, resulting in 165,000 to 250,000 extra jobs.
-This is supported by research we did together with McKinsey.* It also makes the Netherlands less dependent on foreign companies, data and services."
+"Startups are essential for solving major societal challenges, such as healthcare, climate and energy.
+The Dutch startup ecosystem has enormous growth potential.
+If we invest more now, as outlined in our State of Dutch Tech 2023 report, this could generate €250 to €400 billion for the Dutch treasury by 2030 and create between 165,000 and 250,000 additional jobs.
+This is supported by research conducted together with McKinsey.
+It also reduces dependence on foreign companies, data and services."

-Until recently, investing in companies through private equity or venture capital was virtually impossible for private investors or entrepreneurs.
-Marktlink Capital now gives private individuals access to venture capital and private equity funds.
-What are your thoughts on that?
+Until recently, investing in companies through private equity or venture capital was virtually impossible for private investors.
+Marktlink Capital now provides access to these funds.
+What are your thoughts?

-"I think this is a very good development; it's great that more and more investors and entrepreneurs are thus gaining access to these kinds of funds and have the opportunity to contribute to the Dutch startup ecosystem.
-In addition to capital, active entrepreneurs can also contribute a great deal of knowledge and expertise – smart capital – through such a fund, which can give companies a competitive advantage.
-I do think investors should be well informed; risk and return should always be in proportion to each other.
-Choosing a good fund where the risk is spread over several funds, as with Marktlink Capital, is important."
+"I think this is a very positive development.
+It allows more investors and entrepreneurs to contribute to the Dutch startup ecosystem.
+In addition to capital, experienced entrepreneurs can contribute knowledge and expertise, so-called smart capital.
+That can give companies a competitive advantage.
+At the same time, investors should be well informed.
+Risk and return must always be balanced.
+Choosing a well-diversified fund, such as those offered by Marktlink Capital, is important."

-Techleap's current mandate is about to end, but it was recently announced that you have been granted another three years; congratulations!
+Techleap’s mandate has been extended by three years.
 What are the plans for this next phase?

 What are your personal ambitions with Techleap?

-*This is according to research (Building a world-class Dutch start-up ecosystem, red) that we did together with McKinsey.
+*This is based on research (Building a world-class Dutch start-up ecosystem) conducted together with McKinsey.